Updated May 26, 2023

 IDS is classified into two types:

 Host intrusion detection (HIDS) systems run on different hosts or network devices.
 A HIDS tracks only incoming and outgoing network packets and alerts the administrator to unusual or malicious behavior.
-It will take a photo of the current system files and compare it to the previous image.
-When device files have been changed or removed, an alert will be forwarded to the administrator for review.
-You can see an example of the use of HIDS on mission-critical systems that will not alter their configuration.
+It will take a photo of the current system files and compare them to the previous image.
+When someone changes or removes device files, the system will forward an alert to the administrator for review.
+You can see an example of using HIDS on mission-critical systems that will not alter their configuration.

-Network intrusion detection (NIDS) systems are set up within the network at a specified point to monitor traffic from all network devices.
-It monitors the traffic passing through the whole subnet and corresponds with the traffic passed onto the subnet to obtain known attacks.
-When an attack has been detected or unusual activity has been observed, an administrator may be alerted.
+Organizations set up Network Intrusion Detection (NIDS) systems within the network at a specified point to monitor traffic from all network devices.
+It monitors the traffic passing through the subnet and corresponds with the traffic passed onto it to obtain known attacks.
+The program may alert an administrator when it detects an attack or observes unusual activity.
 An example of a NIDS is the one on the firewall subnet to test if somebody is trying to crack the firewall.

 Why do you need Network Intrusion Detection Systems?